yadev83/python-covid/README.md

 ## Made with

 * [VS Code](https://code.visualstudio.com/) - A code editor that works well, made by Microsoft.
 Full of extensions made by the community, it supports a lot of languages, uses Git for merging and amending and a terminal is embedded in it.
 * [Py2exe](http://www.py2exe.org/) - An extension that allows python to build apps into windows executables.
+* [Doxygen](https://www.doxygen.nl/index.html) - An excellent tool for comments based documentation.
+It generates html content and a PDF.

 ## Features